oliviercaron/GliNER_streamlit/README.md

 The GliNER Streamlit application allows users to perform NER tasks in a few simple steps:

-1. **Upload Your Data**: Users can upload text files (CSV or Excel) containing the data they wish to analyze.
+1. **Upload Your Data**: You can upload text files (CSV or Excel)
-2. **Select Your Options**: Users choose the column to analyze and specify labels for entity recognition.
+2. **Select Your Options**: You can choose the column to analyze, filter it and specify labels for entity recognition.
 3. **View Results**: The application processes the text and displays the identified entities, which users can then review and download.

-The application utilizes the GLiNER model for NER, providing support for various entity types and the flexibility to handle custom labels specified by the user.

-## Contributing

-We welcome contributions to the GliNER Streamlit application!
-Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests to us.

 ## License